itzdiv/portfolio-site/README.md

 </head>
 <body>
     <header>
-        <h1>Portfolio Website Description</h1>
+        <h1>Portfolio Website Overview </h1>
     </header>
     <main>
         <section>
-            <h2>Portfolio Website Overview</h2>

 <p>My portfolio website is a testament to my proficiency in HTML, CSS, and Bootstrap.
 With a total of 630 lines of HTML and 340 lines of CSS, I've crafted a responsive site that adapts seamlessly to any device.
 This responsiveness ensures that visitors have a great user experience whether they're viewing my site on a desktop, tablet, or smartphone.</p>
         </section>
       <img src="https://github.com/itzdiv/portfolio-site/blob/main/images/image.png" alt ="Screenshot of website">
         <section>